brenkem/buildroot-fus/board/f+s/fsvybrid/readme-cubea5.txt

   make cubea5_defconfig
   make

-This will build all buildroot packages, including the kernel uImage and the kernel modules (in the rootfs).
+This will build all buildroot packages, including the kernel zImage and the kernel modules (in the rootfs).

 After building, the kernel image and rootfs images are available in: